KI7MT/wspr-ai-lite/README.md

 - 🚀 Phase 2: wspr-ai-analytics
 - Full analytics suite with ClickHouse, Grafana, AI Agents, and MCP integration
 - Designed for heavier infrastructure and richer analysis

+---

+📜 License
+This project is licensed under the MIT License.
+Open and free for amateur radio and research use.